thweetkomputer/syncvi/README.txt

 Authors: Chen Zhao, Lezhou Lang

-Syncvi
+SyncVi
 ======

-Syncvi is a distributed, collaborative terminal text editor implementing the Raft consensus algorithm, written in Go.
+SyncVi is a distributed, collaborative terminal text editor implementing the Raft consensus algorithm, written in Go.

 Installation and Building
 =========================